Metalit/Replay/README.md

 Replace "amount" with a value between 0-51.
 The larger the amount the smaller the file size will be, but quality will be worse.
 A value of 19 is perceptually lossless, resulting in a smaller file size with about the same quality.

-Some hardware codecs also support compression.
+Some hardware codecs also support compression, which can make compressing a lot faster.
 For Nvidia GPUs, use this command:

 `ffmpeg -i "path/to/video.h264" -i "path/to/audio.wav" -c:v h264_nvenc -preset:v p7 -tune:v hq -rc:v vbr -cq:v amount -b:v 0 -profile:v high "path/to/output/video.mp4"`